Skip to content

 Principal versus agent assessment - how does the Agent determine gross versus net presentation and what is the cross-jurisdictional auditor focus?

-Principal versus agent assessment under IFRS 15.B34-B38 + ASC 606-10-55-36 determines whether revenue is presented gross (entity is principal, recognising entire transaction value plus corresponding cost) or net (entity is agent, recognising only commission/fee).
-The presentation difference can change top-line revenue by orders of magnitude with corresponding margin compression - a marketplace platform processing USD 1 billion in customer transactions might recognise USD 1 billion gross revenue (principal) or USD 100 million net commission revenue (agent), with the equivalent income statement impact at margin level but vastly different optical comparison metrics.
-The control-based assessment under IFRS 15.B34-B38 + ASC 606-10-55-37 establishes the principle: entity is principal if it controls the specified good or service before transfer to customer; entity is agent if it arranges for another party to provide the good or service.
-Three control indicators applied collectively rather than as bright-line tests under IFRS 15.B37 + ASC 606-10-55-39: (a) primary responsibility for fulfilling promise to provide good/service; (b) inventory risk before transfer to customer or after customer return; (c) discretion in establishing prices.
-Marketplace platforms (Amazon Marketplace, Etsy, eBay, Uber, Airbnb), drop-ship arrangements, distributor relationships, software resellers, ticket resellers, travel arrangements - all require this assessment with material gross-versus-net presentation impact.
-SEC AAER pattern: companies presenting gross when control analysis supports agent (net) presentation; the resulting overstatement of revenue triggers AAER plus class-action plaintiff lawsuit.
-The Agent's three-indicator analysis with explicit control evidence per indicator provides defensible documentation.
-Cross-jurisdictional auditor focus: PCAOB AS 2401 fraud risk procedures for revenue plus SEC Division of Corporation Finance comment letter process plus FRC + ESMA enforcement priorities all consistently target principal versus agent presentation - particularly for marketplace platforms and reseller arrangements.
-UK FRC inspections have cited principal versus agent as an enforcement priority every year since IFRS 15 effective date 2018.
+The principal-versus-agent assessment under IFRS 15.B34-B38 and ASC 606-10-55-36 decides whether revenue is gross (the entity is the principal and recognises the whole transaction value and its cost) or net (the entity is an agent and recognises only its commission).
+The difference can change the top line by orders of magnitude even though the margin is the same: a marketplace processing USD 1 billion of customer transactions might report USD 1 billion gross as a principal or USD 100 million net as an agent, with very different optics.
+The test is control-based - the entity is the principal if it controls the specified good or service before it transfers to the customer, and an agent if it merely arranges for another party to provide it.
+Three indicators are weighed together rather than as bright lines: primary responsibility for fulfilling the promise, inventory risk before transfer or after a return, and discretion in setting the price.
+Marketplaces (Amazon Marketplace, Etsy, eBay, Uber, Airbnb), drop-ship arrangements, distributor relationships, software and ticket resellers and travel arrangements all need this call, with material gross-versus-net impact.
+The recurring AAER pattern is a company presenting gross when the control analysis supports net, overstating revenue and drawing both an enforcement action and a class-action suit.
+The Agent's three-indicator analysis, with explicit control evidence for each, provides defensible documentation.
+It is an area PCAOB AS 2401 fraud procedures, the SEC's comment-letter process and FRC and ESMA enforcement priorities all target, especially for marketplaces and resellers - the FRC has cited it as a priority every year since IFRS 15 took effect in 2018.

 Significant financing component - how does the Agent assess whether timing of payment provides significant financing benefit and what is the practical expedient?

-Significant financing component assessment under IFRS 15.60-65 + ASC 606-10-32-15 is required where timing of payment provides customer or entity with significant financing benefit, requiring separation of revenue from interest income/expense.
-The practical expedient under IFRS 15.63 + ASC 606-10-32-18 allows the entity not to assess the financing component where the period between transfer of promised goods/services and payment is one year or less - the Agent applies this expedient deterministically.
-For periods exceeding one year, the financing component is recognised: customer prepayment scenarios (advance subscription, prepaid service) result in interest expense plus revenue increase; deferred payment scenarios (extended payment terms, deferred settlement after performance) result in interest income plus revenue decrease.
-Discount rate is the rate that would be reflected in a separate financing transaction at contract inception under IFRS 15.64 + ASC 606-10-32-17 - typically the entity's incremental borrowing rate adjusted for customer credit risk, or the customer's incremental borrowing rate if observable.
-Presentation under IFRS 15.65 + ASC 606-10-32-20: separate from revenue as interest income/expense.
-Common application areas: long-term construction contracts with extended payment terms, multi-year service contracts with prepaid amounts, subscription contracts with multi-year prepayment, leasing arrangements with non-leasing services.
-The Agent's deterministic one-year practical expedient application followed by discount rate calculation provides PCAOB AS 2201 evidence chain.
-Big-4 audit substantive testing under AS 2401 includes recalculation of financing component plus testing of discount rate selection - the Agent's audit-ready evidence eliminates manual workpaper preparation.
+A significant financing component under IFRS 15.60-65 arises when the timing of payment gives the customer or the entity a meaningful financing benefit, which means splitting the revenue from interest income or expense.
+The practical expedient in IFRS 15.63 lets the entity skip the assessment when the gap between delivery and payment is a year or less, and the Agent applies that expedient deterministically.
+Beyond a year, the component is recognised: a customer prepayment (advance subscription, prepaid service) produces interest expense and lifts revenue, while a deferred payment (extended terms, settlement after performance) produces interest income and reduces revenue.
+The discount rate is the rate that would apply in a standalone financing transaction at inception - typically the entity's incremental borrowing rate adjusted for the customer's credit risk, or the customer's own rate if observable - and it is presented separately from revenue as interest.
+It comes up in long-term construction with extended terms, multi-year service or subscription contracts with prepayment, and leases bundled with non-lease services.
+The Agent's deterministic one-year expedient followed by the discount-rate calculation provides a PCAOB AS 2201 evidence chain, and Big-4 testing under AS 2401 recalculates the component and checks the discount-rate selection against the Agent's audit-ready evidence rather than a manual workpaper.

 Contract modifications - how does the Agent determine separate contract / termination and new contract / cumulative catch-up adjustment treatment?